 Full payment due

-FSU International Programs Fair: Wednesday, October 30, 2013 from 10:00 AM – 2:00 PM on Union Green.
-Get info on all FSU Study Abroad Programs; Financial Aid Specialist will be there.
-Stop by our table!
+FSU International Programs Fair: Wednesday, October 14, 2015 from 10:00 AM – 2:00 PM on Union Green.
+Get info on all FSU Study Abroad Programs.
+Financial Aid Specialist will be there.
+Stop by the Psychology table!

 TO APPLY: Apply online at